AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 We pause coroutines in Unity using `WaitForSeconds` and pass in the number of seconds to wait.
 In this case, that's the delay beween each flash, which you've hopefully set in your inspector by now.

-## 3. Make the Player Flash While Invincible
+{% include linkedHeading.html heading="3.
+Make the Player Flash While Invincible" level=2 %}

 The easiest way to simulate flashing is to repeatedly scale the player's model (or sprite, for 2D) between `0` and `1` during each iteration of the loop.
 So first, we need to actually get ahold of the player model.
 We'll add a member for it: